10 Tips for Busy Moms To Reconnect With Their Kids

 - For some children, not having a routine can cause them anxiety

 Create a routine on what to do in the morning, what to do when they get home, and around dinner and bedtime.
 Then input some of these ways to reconnect into the schedule so you make sure they happen.
 Make it a priority.
 But again, leave some room to be spontaneous because sometimes the greatest memories happen when you follow a whim.
-I found this blog post to be an easy to institute routine.
+I found this blog post to be easy to institute routine.

 9- Offer choices